What is a Sensory Toy?

-All kids have different needs and abilities and some need a lot more focused help and special toys to help them develop skill sets that come naturally to other kids.
+A sensory toy is one that is specially designed to stimulate one or more of the senses.
+Often they can help the child to remain calm and provide a sensory experience for them.
+All kids have different needs and abilities and some need a lot more stimulation to help them learn.
 The interesting thing about some of these toys is that all kids can enjoy them.
 I think a prime example of this is the recent craze of Fidget Spinners.
 These were designed for children with autism but then everyone else discovered them and wanted them for themselves too.
-Below are some toys that I stock that are primarily for children with special needs.
+Below are some toys that I stock that can be used as sensory toys.

-6. Musical instruments.
 I have a whole section on musical instruments.
+Choose from maracas, castanets, xylophones or a musical table.
 These instruments allow children to get used to loud noises in the comfort of their own home.
 It also teaches them rhythm and fine motor skills.

 These soft cubes are filled with a white powder so they can be squished and squeezed.
 Each one comes with a different expression which can help a non verbal kid express how they are feeling.
 They are sold singly.